dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 Run the `order-processor` service alongside a Dapr sidecar.
 In the `dapr run` command below, the `--config` parameter applies a Dapr configuration that enables the resiliency feature.
 By enabling resiliency, the resiliency spec located in the components directory is loaded by the `order-processor` sidecar.
 The resilency spec is:

-- Located in the `components` directory.
-- Automatically discovered by the Dapr sidecar when run in standalone mode.

    ```yaml
    apiVersion: dapr.io/v1alpha1
    kind: Resiliency